h3x89/graph-editor/README.md

+# Author info

+      Robert Kubiś 96862
+      Poznań University of Technology
+      Visual Programing 2015

 # Graph Editor

     This app is use for create, edit, save and load graph from Graphml file.
     Graphml is an XML-based file format for graphs.

     It is written in python, with pyglet and networkx

 ## Dependencies